nlfmt/pyqt-colorpicker/README.md

    app = QApplication([])
    ```

-*  then simply create an instance of the class:
+   then simply create an instance of the class:

    ```python
    my_color_picker = ColorPicker()
    ```

-*  and then run the `getColor` method:
+   and then run the `getColor` method:

    ```python
    picked_color = my_color_picker.getColor()
    ```

+## Info

 * `getColor` returns a tuple of RGB values ranging from 0 to 255, for example: `(255,0,127)`.\
   If you want the Color Picker Window to have a certain color already selected, pass an RGB tuple to it: